farlee2121/DevEssentialsBlog/_posts/2020-10-02-Whats-Your-Duck.md

 Programming is such a flexible medium that our designs are pretty much only limited by our imagination.
 We need constraints and communication to refine our ideas.

 In Design of Design, Brooks outlines the core process of all design activities.

 First, identify
- - Primary goals (must haves)
- - Desiderata (nice to haves)
- - Contraints (not goals, but have to be met)
+ - **Primary goals**: Must haves.
+These must be addressed in order for the problem to be considered solved
+ - **Desiderata**: Nice to haves or secondary goals.
+Not essential, but desired.
+ - **Contraints**: Not essential to the problem in general, but must be met in this case.
+Things like budgets, timelines, and team limitations.
+Two available developers is not a general property of building a recipe app, but may be all you have.
- - A utility function (for evaluating solutions against goals and contraints)
+ - **A utility function**: Some way of evaluating solutions against goals and contraints

+Jumping to full solutions is a lot of wasted work if the one you pick doesn't meet the goals and constraints.
+At the same time, considering every alternative before moving to the next decision is impossible.

+Realistically, the designer uses a pseudo-depth-first approach.
+ - Choose a key decision branch
+ - Identify likely solutions
-The designer then uses a pseudo-depth-first consideration of solutions to choose between design groups.
+ - Consideration the alternatives deeply to choose between design groups.
+ - Narrow to the best design and repeat

 The best design possiblilities are iteratively narrowed and more is known about the final design.
 This often informs the goals and constraints, in essence refining our definition of the problem that we are solving.

 ## Practical Adaptation

 I've spent a lot of time in small team and startup environments.
-I often had no one pair program with or discuss ideas with to refine them.
+I often had no one pair program or discuss ideas with to refine them.

 Thus, I started pairing with a text document.
 This helped be to keep track of my ideas while simultaneously documenting my design considerations.
 The duck doc could be cleaned up and condensed if the task needed a more peranent documentation for other contributors.